sanas12/OutfitOasis/README.md

 Detailed description and user reviews.
 Option to Add to Cart.
 A section to view similar products.

-Technology Stack
+## Technology Stack
 Frontend: React
 State Management: React Context API
 CSS: Custom styles for all components
 Deployment: Netlify

-Deployment
+## Deployment
-The application has been deployed on Netlify.
-You can access the live version of the project here: Outfit Oasis.
+# The application has been deployed on Netlify.
+You can access the live version of the project here: "https://outfitoasis.netlify.app/"

-The project is hosted on GitHub: GitHub Repository.
+# The project is hosted on GitHub: "GitHub Repository".